ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 - for exam only the roles or `aws services` are important
 - when you create a role, you have to choose which service it may apply to.
 - You need to attach one or more permissions to a role

+### accessing budget dashboard
+- At the start budget and cost management is only available to the root user and not to any IAM users.
+Not even IAM users with admin policy access.
+- to allow the IAM admin user the access to budget and cost management, the root user has to go to its account home page, and enable the `iam user and the role access to the billing information`.

 ### AWS CLI